-EDLS2606: TEXT ANALYSIS OF DISCOURSE AND THE ACQUISITION OF LITERACY of texts and emphasize the literacy processes and skills that the reader needs to acquire and apply when processing texts.
+EDLS2606: TEXT ANALYSIS OF DISCOURSE AND THE ACQUISITION OF LITERACY

 Text, Analysis of Discourse and the Acquisition of Literacy (ED26F/EDLS2606) is a three credit level 2 course and has Learner Processes, Teacher Processes and the Development of Literacy Abilities (ED26E/EDLS2605) as its prerequisite.
 The co-requisite is Research Perspectives in Literacy (ED26G/EDLS2607).